jasmcaus/caer/docs/README.md

 ```

 ## Image from URL
+Note: `caer.load_img()` can read in images from URLs as well.
+This is the recommended method.

 `caer.url_from_image()` reads in an image from a URL and returns it as an RGB image (if `rgb = True`) or BGR (if `rgb=False`)
 ```python
 # Returns an RGB image